 - Welcome

 - Medical checks

 - Water confidence check

 - Environmental/wildlife awareness

 - Good group briefings that are concise, short, and appropriate to the stage of the coasteer

 - Identifying hazards

 - Exits and entries the guide should be able to show groups methods of entry and exit.

 - Swimming techniques in waves and near rocks

 - Venue selection

-- Choosing suitable routes for the group/conditions including the supervision and guidance, where appropriate with regards to movement on rocky or slippery ground.
+- Choosing suitable routes for the group/conditions including the supervision and guidance

+- Movement on rocky or slippery ground, including basic spotting.

 - Use of the group where appropriate

 - Prompt and suitable decision-making

-- Jump Management

-- Positioning during communication and pre-empting issues

-- Use of signals for communication

-- Play Spots

-- Emergency exits